meat products

 • Promotion of qualified analysis and uniform assessment of meat products

-• Promotion of technical discussion through publications
+• Promoting professional discussion through publications

 History of the working group

-" meat products working group from the beginning - a review" ( PDF )
+" meat products working group from the Beginning - a Review" ( PDF )

-Leading the working group
+Head of the working group

 Dr. Regina Seideneck